 #2 Bike the Big Sioux River Greenway

-The entire loop is 19 miles long, but you can park in many different areas if you wish to only bike part of it.
+The entire trail is 29 miles long, but you can park in many different areas if you wish to only bike part of it.
 If you start at Falls Park, you’ll have easy access to a rest stop before you head out.
 The kids can also get ice cream at the Falls Overlook Cafe.
 If you’re looking for a tree-lined path, park at Pasley Park and head toward Cliff Avenue.
 Check the park maps on the trail for rest stops along the way.

 If you need to rent bikes for the day or a few hours, Spoke-N-Sport has both road and mountain bikes.
 The shop’s staff will even help you find the bike trail from the store.